 In my early years at the University, my intellectual work began taking in questions of political economy and gender inequity.
 These, and my earlier interest in language-based conflict, were combined in the 1980s preparations for my first book on a small town in eastern Ontario.

 In 1985, I began teaching a course in “sexual politics,” combining my interest in the politics of sexuality with long-nourished interest in gender.
 I was also more prepared to be a public figure in the activist community, acting as the coordinator of a coalition successfully pressing for the addition of sexual orientation to the Ontario Human Rights Code (1986).
-From this time on, I was open to media contacts, and since then I have remained a source of commentary on questions of sexual diversity, as well as gender and the role of religious faith in politics.
+From this time on, I was open to media contacts, and and for some years was a source of commentary on questions of sexual diversity, as well as gender and the role of religious faith in politics.

 The late-1980s brought a shift of my gay-related activism to the U of T campus.
 I participated in a number of initiatives, including the establishment of the Positive Space campaign, which has now spread to many other campuses and institutions across North America.
 In the early ’90s, I was part of a small group of faculty members who felt the need to expand curricular offerings on sexual diversity.
 Then in 1997, as Vice-Principal of University College, I appointed a committee to design an undergraduate minor in sexual diversity studies, which was then launched in 1998.